-Proprietary software and term licenses - Proprietary software revenues recognized for the three months ended April 30, 2015 decreased by \$107,000, or 100%, over the prior comparable period.
-This decrease is attributable to sales of our Looking Glass® Coding & CDI (formerly known as CollabraTM) suite of solutions from the prior fiscal year.
-Revenues from term licenses for the three months ended April 30, 2015 were \$288,000, an increase of \$63,000 or 28% over the prior comparable period.
-This increase is primarily attributable to the successful implementation of our Looking Glass® Clinical Analytics product for a customer in the current period.
+Proprietary software and term licenses - For the three- and nine-month periods ended October 31, 2015, proprietary software revenues decreased \$98,000 and increased \$1,353,000, respectively, over the prior comparable periods.
+The decrease over the three-month period was attributable to sales of our Looking Glass® Coding & CDI suite of solutions in the prior fiscal year.
+The increase over the nine-month period was attributable to a sale of our Looking Glass® Abstracting solution in the second quarter of fiscal 2015.
+Revenues from term licenses for the three and nine months ended October 31, 2015 increased by \$109,000 and \$249,000, respectively, over the prior comparable periods.
+These increases were primarily attributable to the successful implementation of our Looking Glass® Clinical Analytics product for a customer in the first quarter of fiscal 2015.

-Hardware and third-party software - Revenues from hardware and third-party software sales for the three months ended April 30, 2015 were \$10,000, an increase of \$3,000 or 43% over the prior comparable period.
+Hardware and third-party software - Revenues from hardware and third-party software sales for the three and nine months ended October 31, 2015 decreased by \$31,000 and \$33,000, respectively, over the prior comparable periods.
 Fluctuations from period to period are a function of client demand.

-Professional services - Revenues from professional services for the three months ended April 30, 2015 were \$351,000, a decrease of \$258,000, or 42%, from the prior comparable period.
-The decrease is primarily attributable to an increased focus on professional services components that are essential to the functionality of the software, for which revenues are deferred and recognized ratably over the term of the customer relationship.
+Professional services - For the three- and nine-month periods ended October 31, 2015, revenues from professional services increased \$174,000 and decreased \$100,000, respectively, from the prior comparable periods.
+The increase in the three-month period was primarily attributable to professional services rendered in connection with the implementation of a Looking Glass® Abstracting solution for a customer.
+The decrease in the nine-month period was primarily attributable to an increased focus on professional services components that are essential to the functionality of the software, for which revenues are deferred and recognized ratably over the term of the customer relationship.
 In addition, fluctuations over periods result from the nature of recognizing professional services revenues once certain milestones are met.

-Maintenance and support - Revenues from maintenance and support for the three months ended April 30, 2015 were \$3,654,000, a decrease of \$518,000, or 12%, from the prior comparable period.
-This decrease is the result of a few customer cancellations and deferral of revenue based on collectibility considerations.
+Maintenance and support - Revenues from maintenance and support for the three and nine months ended October 31, 2015 decreased by \$28,000 and \$1,096,000, respectively, from the prior comparable periods.
+These decreases were the result of customer cancellations and deferral of revenue based on collectibility considerations.

-Software as a Service (SaaS) - Revenues from SaaS for the three months ended April 30, 2015 were \$1,866,000, which represents a small increase of \$35,000, or 2%, from the prior comparable period.
+Software as a Service (SaaS) - Revenues from SaaS for the three and nine months ended October 31, 2015 increased by \$192,000 and \$541,000, respectively, from the prior comparable periods.
+These increases resulted from recognition of revenue that was deferred until the second and third quarters of fiscal 2015, when we reached settlements with two clients, and were partially offset by customer cancellations.